JarLoz/TableflipperExtreme/README.md

 ## Getting the results into Tabletop Simulator

 The application will generate a number of files for your deck.
 There will be a \<deckname\>.json file, as well as a number of \<deckname\>\_image\_#.jpg files.
 The image files contain the card faces for your deck.
-You will need to find a way to upload these to some publicly available host, such as Imgur or Dropbox, and then edit the .json file to point to these hosted files.
+You will need to find a way to upload these to some publicly available host, such as Dropbox, and then edit the .json file to point to these hosted files.
 In the .json file you will find lines such as `"FaceUrl": "<REPLACE WITH URL TO imagename.jpg>"`.
 (Ctrl-F will be your friend here).
-Change these to `"FaceUrl":"https://imgur.com/imagename.jpg"`.
+Change these to `"FaceUrl":"https://example.com/imagename.jpg"`.

 Once this is done, you can drop the .json file in your Tabletop Simulator Saved Objects folder.

+If you do not want to be bothered with this, you can use the Imgur integration, detailed below.
+However, the image quality will be degraded considerably by Imgur's automatic compression.

 ## Resolution